Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different

 The harmonic oscillator is described by the second order differential equation

 for the variable $u$, where $k$ is a constant determining how big the force resulting from the displacement $u$ is.
-By introducing the velocity $v = \dot{u}$ the above second order differential equation can be written as two coupled first order differential equations, which exhibits the two-dimensional nature of the harmonic oscillator system:
+By introducing the velocity $v = \dot{u}$ the above second order differential equation can be written as two coupled first order differential equations, making explicit the two-dimensional nature of the harmonic oscillator system:

-The combined model system is composed of the Lorenz system and and harmonic oscillator system with a coupling term (force) proportional to $x^2$ that perturbs the harmonic oscillator:
+The combined model system is composed of the Lorenz system and harmonic oscillator system with a coupling term (force) proportional to $x^2$ that perturbs the harmonic oscillator:

-These are the equations from Eq.~\ref{eq:lorenz} and \ref{eq:harmonic} with the addition of the term $cx^2$ that is a unidirectional coupling from the Lorenz system to the harmonic oscillator system\footnote{For an example of a similar type of coupling, but to a different system, see \cite{marwan_nonlinear_2002}.}.
+These are the equations from Equation~\ref{eq:lorenz} and \ref{eq:harmonic} with the addition of the term $cx^2$ that is a unidirectional coupling from the Lorenz system to the harmonic oscillator system\footnote{For an example of a similar type of coupling, but to a different system, see \cite{marwan_nonlinear_2002}.}.
+The connections between the variables in the two coupled systems described by Equation~\ref{eq:lh_model} are illustrated in panel C of Figure~\ref{fig:model-timeseries}.
 We refer to $c$ as the coupling constant or coupling strength.
 In the limit of $c = 0$ we recover two separate, uncoupled, systems.
-The connections between the variables in the two coupled systems described by Eq.~\ref{eq:lh_model} are illustrated in Fig.~\ref{fig:lh_model}.
+The effect of increasing $c$ from zero to moderate ($c = 0.2$) to large ($c = 0.2$) values is shown in Figure~\ref{fig:harmonic_ps}, and in more detail in figure~\ref{fig:movie_snapshot} and movie~S1.